-Things to do in Traverse City in the fall
+Things to do in Traverse City in the Fall

-Enjoy the fall colors
+1. Enjoy the fall colors

-Visit some wineries/distilleries
+2. Visit some area wineries

 They are known for their True North vodka, which has won tons of awards, but also have bourbons and rums and gin, too.
 This is a true craft distillery, distilling just one batch at a time.

-Tour The Village at Traverse Commons
+3. Tour The Village at Traverse Commons

 What do you do when you have an old, sprawling former mental asylum sitting unused not far from a small Midwestern city?
 You turn it into a hub for food, shopping, and living, of course!